yjn279/portfolio/.github/ISSUE_TEMPLATE/documentation_request.md

 ---
-name: Feature request
+name: Documentation request
-about: Use this template for tracking new features.
+about: Use this template for tracking documentation changes.
-title: "feat: [FEATURE NAME]"
+title: "docs: [DOCUMENTATION NAME]"
-labels: enhancement
+labels: documentation
 assignees: ''
 ---
 @claude